5 Questions To Ask College Alumni

 By asking this question you are getting advice from someone who has already been there.
 Not only can they tell you what to expect, but they may also bring up something you never even thought of before.
 This lets you prepare ahead of time and ensure that whatever is coming will not distract from your schoolwork and knock you off course.

 You may also learn something interesting specifically about the school.
 For example, several students I have spoken to were not prepared to follow a bus schedule to get to class.
 Many of them missed at least one class due to this issue.
 Students also talk about the weather at their school and how different it is from where they grew up.
 It’s up to you and your needs as to whether or not these are disqualifying factors.
 For some, learning a bus schedule is no big deal.
-For others, they may prefer to be able to walk to and from class and have complete control over their schedule.
+For others, they may prefer to walk to and from class and have complete control over their schedule.
 The important thing is that you know these issues exist ahead of time and can plan for them.

 Did you feel the college prepared you for the workforce and the real world?